-FEDERAL: Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)
+- FEDERAL: Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) - STATE: Environment Article, Title 7, Subtitle 2; COMAR 26.14

-Until 1997, Maryland placed sites where hazardous substances were released, or possibly released, on the State Master List and in the Disposal Site Registry.
-The Disposal Site Registry includes all the sites for which the State performed a preliminary site assessment and determined hazardous waste is present.
-For these sites, State funds may be used to conduct remedial action as no viable responsible party has been identified.
+Since 1997, Maryland has placed sites where hazardous substances were released, or possibly released, on the State Master List and in the Disposal Site Registry.
+The Disposal Site Registry includes all the sites for which the state performed a preliminary site assessment and determined hazardous waste is present.
+For these sites, state funds may be used to conduct remedial action as no viable responsible party has been identified.
 This list is updated annually.
 The Disposal Site Registry includes all the information and ranking set forth in Section 7-233(f)(2).
-The Disposal Site Registry is listed in the Maryland Manual. msa.maryland.gov/msa/mdmanual/14doe/html/doer.html
+The Disposal Site Registry is listed here: msa.maryland.gov/msa/mdmanual/14doe/html/doer.html

 Starting in 2013, the State Master List was revised and renamed.
 Newly-identified sites are now recorded on the Brownfield Master Inventory List - Active Sites or the Brownfield Master Inventory List - Archive Sites.
-The lists are available on MDE's website here: mde.maryland.gov/programs/Land/MarylandBrownfieldVCP/Pages/BrownfieldMasterInventory. aspx
+The lists are available here: mde.maryland.gov/programs/Land/MarylandBrownfieldVCP/Pages/BrownfieldMasterInventory. aspx